WGMZ

 WGMZ (93.1 FM) is a radio station licensed to Glencoe, Alabama, United States.
 WGMZ serves the Gadsden, Alabama, and Anniston, Alabama, metropolitan areas.
 The station is owned by San Antonio–based iHeartMedia and licensed to iHM Licenses, LLC.
 It broadcasts a classic hits music format.

 History

 The station was assigned the WGMZ call letters by the Federal Communications Commission on June 15, 1993.
-Prior to that, the call letters were used in the Flint, Michigan, market on several stations, notably on what is now WCRZ-FM from 1961 to 1984.
+Prior to that, the call letters were used in the Flint, Michigan, market on several stations, notably on what is now WCRZ from 1961 to 1984.

 WGMZ dropped Top 40 for the Target Radio Satellite Networks adult alternative format "theLYTE".